morewings/cra-template-quickstart-redux/README.md

 - `yarn fix`.
 Same as `yarn lint`, but also fixes errors, when possible.
 Typical use case: local development environment, git hooks.

+Due to CRA template limitations (we can change only `scripts` and `dependencies` inside generated `package.json`) all confifguration is done by adding config files where possible.
+Also no `devDependencies`, sorry.

 ## Redux configuration

 Template provides basic Redux configuration with [feature based](https://redux.js.org/style-guide/style-guide/#structure-files-as-feature-folders-or-ducks) folder structure.
 You can use [Redux devtools browser extension](http://extension.remotedev.io/).
-Sample reducer included.
+Sample feature included.

 ## Git hooks

 Git hooks management provided by [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).
 In order to keep your repo clean, every time you commit something `husky` will run `eslint --fix` command  on staged files, preventing you from committing badly formatted code.
 Before each push tests will run in the same manner.
-You can change or disable this behavior in `.huskyrc` config.
+You can change or disable this behavior in `.linstagedrc` and `.huskyrc` config files.

 ## Testing

 Snapshot testing done with [enzyme](https://airbnb.io/enzyme/).
 Sample tests are included.
 Redux connected components are tested with [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store).

 ## Eslint configuration
 Template extends CRA eslint rules with custom set, tailored for reasonable and clean development process.
 I added `prettier` to force consistent formatting and `eslint-plugin-fp` to avoid accidental mutations.
-Feel free to tweak rules to match your code style.
+Feel free to [tweak rules](https://prettier.io/docs/en/configuration.html) inside `.prettierrc` file to match your code style.

 ```js
     // Allow jsx tags inside .js files.